-Is our desire that we should change experience or that experience should change us?
-Our first impulse is to try only to change the world around us, making it amenable for happy thoughts rather than working on those thoughts directly.
+In our search for happiness concerned with the change of our experience or of experience changing us?
+Our reflex is to try only to change the world around us, making it amenable for happy thoughts rather than working on those thoughts directly.
 We really believe that it’s an unchanging self that must act on what surrounds it rather than a change of being itself as the measure of any progress.
-The paradox is that an engagement with our subjective thinking is often ultimately more effective in changing the objective situation too.
-The finite causative unhappy world – the “do this now to get that later” mentality – we leave behind us.
+Our mentality is finite and causative – the “do this now to get that later” mechanism.

-A realization that goes against our whole way of living but our happiness depends more on a capacity not for achievement but for truth.
+A realization that goes against our whole way of living is that our happiness depends more on a capacity not for achievement but for truth.